TUD-STKS/DVTD/README.md

 - ``model_names.py``: Subject and model IDs (strictly dependent on the paths in the DVTD folder!)
 - ``modules.py``: Modules called by ``fem_run.py``
 - ``to_h5_model.py``: Converts a FEniCS model from ``*.xml`` to ``*.h5``

+## Running the scripts
+All scripts must be run from a subfolder of the DVTD main folder (e.g. ``DVTD/misc``)!
+To run the ``display_data.*`` scripts, just execute them as normal and follow the Command Window (MATLAB) or terminal (Python) instructions.
+To run the simulations, please refer to the instructions in the accompanying paper [1].

+[1] Birkholz *et al.*: "Printable 3D vocal tract shapes from MRI data and their acoustic and aerodynamic properties."